etKing666/self_driving_car/README.md

 ### Interactive Features

 1. Start and stop the car
-2. Increase and decrease the speed of the car
+2. Increase and decrease the car speed
-3. Change directions
+3. Change direction and lane of the car
 4. Place an obstacle
 5. Put a traffic sign
 6. Instantiate a car